katebry/northcoders_news_be/README.md

 **2.** Install the above dependencies using the `npm install` command followed by the dependency name.

 **3.** Create a file in the root directory and name this 'knexfile.js'.
-Copy the following code into this file:
+Copy the following code into the file:

 ```
 const { DB_URL } = process.env;